Christoph33one/viks-bakery/README.md

 ### Landing page
 - How design looks and feels with contrasting colors and text
-- How all images and text look on screen sizes for brower, tablet and mobile
+- How all images and text look on screen sizes for browser, tablet and mobile
-- Nav bar links function to correct urls and hoover effect works with mouse courser
+- Nav bar links function to correct urls and hover effect works with mouse cursor
-- Post section shows clear images and cards reacts when user selects to view card as a post in post detial page
+- Post section shows clear images and cards react when user selects to view card as a post in post detail page
 - Footer section shows clear information and google maps open on a separate page for user to view.
-- Registration and sign in buttons are easy to view and react to a mouse curser.
+- Registration and sign in buttons are easy to view and react to a mouse cursor.
 - Social media links are displayed and send user to correct url as intended

 ### Authentication form